 06 of 09

-Beef, pork, chicken and duck livers are the only ones I have personally eaten and if I have to choose which has the best flavor and mouthfeel, I wouldn't be able to.
-They may all be liver but they don't hit the taste buds and the palate in quite the same way.
-Beef liver is very rich, pork liver is more textured, chicken liver is creamy and duck liver is what I'd consider the funkiest.
+Beef, pork, chicken and duck livers may all be liver but they don't hit the taste buds and the palate in quite the same way.
+Beef liver is very rich, pork liver is more textured, chicken liver is creamy and duck liver is considered the "funkiest."

 There are Southeast Asian dishes where the liver is the main ingredient.
 In other cases, cooked livers are mashed to thicken and flavor the sauce of stews.
 The liver can also be cut into small pieces and grilled.